mosip/id-authentication/docs/design/kernel/kernel-authn.md

 - A centralized Auth Server handles the authorization request from the platform.

 - Once authenticated, the Auth Server  sends back a Token.
 There are 2 types of Tokens are used in the MOSIP platform.
-Once is Access token and the other is the Refresh token.
+Once is Auth token and the other is the Refresh token.

-- Access token contains the information about the authenticated user and the meta data such as the expiration time, subject, issuer etc.,
+- Auth token contains the information about the authenticated user and the meta data such as the expiration time, subject, issuer etc.,

 - Refresh token is long lived.
 The refresh token is used to get a new Access token.